Ecovacs Deebot X11 OmniCyclone

 • Dustbin capacity is 0.3 l on Ecovacs Deebot X11 OmniCyclone and 0.8 l on Narwal Flow.

-• Twin side brushes are available on Narwal Flow but not available on Ecovacs Deebot X11 OmniCyclone.
+• Twin side brushes are present on Narwal Flow but not available on Ecovacs Deebot X11 OmniCyclone.

-• Full bin indication is available on Narwal Flow but not available on Ecovacs Deebot X11 OmniCyclone.
+• A full-bin indicator is present on Narwal Flow but not available on Ecovacs Deebot X11 OmniCyclone.

 • Suction power is 19500 Pa on Ecovacs Deebot X11 OmniCyclone and 22000 Pa on Narwal Flow.

-• Cleaning modes total 4 on Ecovacs Deebot X11 OmniCyclone and 5 on Narwal Flow.
+• Number of cleaning modes is 4 on Ecovacs Deebot X11 OmniCyclone and 5 on Narwal Flow.

 • Charge time is 3 hours on Ecovacs Deebot X11 OmniCyclone and 3.5 hours on Narwal Flow.